andrews1022/sass-boilerplate/README.md

 This will be updated over time, once I learn more web development skills and techniques!
 I hope this helps you with your projects!

-## UPDATE: August 11, 2019: ESLint and Prettier Added!
+## UPDATE: ESLint and Prettier Added!
 ESLint and Prettier added!
 Simply run `npm install` to get the necessary packages.
 Included in the 'js' folder is a quick line of code.
 After running `npm install`, you should get some warnings from ESLint/Prettier.